CSCfi/csc-user-guide/docs/cloud/rahti/rahti4-migration.md

 ## What changes must be made in firewalls?

 The egress IP used in Rahti4 is different that for Rahti3.
 This means that if you have a firewall rule opening for traffic coming from Rahti, the IP has to be updated.
-The Rahti3 IP is `193.167.189.25` and the new one for Rahti4 is `128.214.255.177`.
+The Rahti3 IP is `193.167.189.25` and the new one for Rahti4 is `86.50.229.150`.

+!!! warning "egress IP may change"

+    The egress IP of Rahti might change in the future.
+For example, if several versions of Rahti are run in parallel each will have a different IP.
+Or if a mayor change in the underlining network infrastructure happens.

 Some project with dedicated egress IPs will have to request a new dedicated IP in Rahti4 and update their firewalls accordingly.